Home > Analyses > Basic Materials > Vulcan Materials Company

 Does VMC have a competitive advantage?

-Vulcan Materials Company currently lacks a strong competitive advantage, as its ROIC falls below WACC, indicating value destruction despite improving profitability.
-The company operates in a capital-intensive industry with moderate economic moats.
+Vulcan Materials Company currently lacks a strong competitive advantage, as its ROIC remains below its WACC, indicating value destruction despite improving profitability.
+The company operates in a capital-intensive sector with modest economic moats.

 SWOT Analysis